Algorithmic-Personalization/server/README.md

     - `sudo a2enmod proxy_http`
 - enable SSL on the virtual hosts using let's encrypt
 - put the correct urls in `config.extension.dist.ts` and remove the `.dist` suffix
-- define the users that will be able to create an admin account in `adminsWhitelist.ts`
+- define the users that will be able to create an admin account in `adminsWhitelist.dist.ts` and rename it to `adminsWhitelist.ts`
 - generate a private key: `ssh-keygen -t rsa -b 4096 -m PEM -f private.key` (do not set a passphrase)
 - set correct manifest permissions for domains in `webpack.config.extension.json` and rebuild
 - adjust the ports in Dockerfile if needed